By Cody Lichthardt, Personal Trainer, Rock Valley Physical Therapy

 Benefits of LISS

-LISS has been a favorite to many for a long time because of the amount of calories it burns during a session.
+LISS has been a favorite of many for a long time because of the amount of calories it burns during a session.

 Because the intensity is lower, these sessions are typically much longer than a HIIT session, lasting anywhere from 20 – 60 minutes.

 Forms of LISS exercise tend to be lower impact, which is ideal for people with painful joints.